Gelbpunkt/gateway-proxy/README.md

 - Sequence numbers are very wrong
 - Some clients think they are lagging because the proxy does not request heartbeats by itself
+- Send `GUILD_MEMBER_UPDATE`s for the bot itself in each guild
+- `GUILD_CREATE` has more state that needs to be tracked.
+Probably voice states, threads, stickers, roles, members, emojis and channels (https://gist.github.com/Gelbpunkt/751189ef40e8fdbe4edd0ad671bb3f19)